 Rosemary has been a Director of UN Women (formally The National Committee for UNIFEM in Australia) and was a member of the UN Women delegation to the Commission on the Status of Women in 2007 and 2008.

 Professionally, Rosemary has a background in business and financial management.

 Janet is Chair of Girl Guides Australia.
 She is a professional non-executive director with deep experience in the financial services sector and in the member-focused sector, notably female and sport-related.
 Her expertise covers governance, strategy, business management, change – both cultural and operational – and investments.

 Janet’s other non-executive director roles include Chairman of Club Plus Superannuation; Chairman of Whitehelm Capital, Member of the Australian Reinsurance Pool Corporation and Director of the Australian Cricketers’ Association.
 She is actively involved in mentoring both executives and young women.

 In addition to this breadth and depth of experience, Janet and her family have strong Girl Guide connections.
 In addition to being Guide, the Torney family and friends established a fund in memory of her mother – Wilma Torney.
 To this day the Wilma Torney Fund provides support to assist in developing the capacity of Leaders in Australian Girl Guiding.

-Sarah Neill - Director, Girl Guides NSW ACT & NT
+Joanne Muller - Director, Girl Guides NSW ACT & NT

 Debra Jakes - Director, Girl Guides Queensland